-There are cable penetrations in all riser cupboards and the electrical cupboard which are not fire stopped.
-Given the presence of other services being carried throughout the building common areas, such as water and electrics, without fire stopping installed, it is recommended that a full compartmentation survey is carried out in this building.
-This is to ensure there is adequate fire separation to support a "stay put" policy.
+There were previously cable penetrations in all riser cupboards and the electrical cupboard which were not fire stopped.
+There has now been a comprehensive program of fire stopping carried out.
+However, given the presence of other services being carried throughout the building common areas, such as water and electrics, without fire stopping installed, it was previously recommended that a full compartmentation survey is carried out in this building to ensure there is adequate fire separation to support a "stay put" policy.
+It is unclear from attendance if this has been carried out.